handsfornepal/handsfornepal.github.io/new_volunteer.md

 ---
 layout: common
-title: Submit Report
+title: New Volunteer
-permalink: /report/begin.html
+permalink: /start/index.html
 ---

 ## How to start volunteering